opsera-solutions-engineering/opsera-demo-testing-examples/README.md

 - JUnit reporter - XML style reporter in the console
 - Allure reporter - HTML style reporter in an /allure-results directory

+### Report Generation
+Run `npm run allure` to create the /allure-report directory and present the results in a web browser on localhost